DineshKumawat1608/end-to-end-sales-analytics-pipeline/README.md

 1. **Data Architecture**: Designing a modern data warehouse using Medallion Architecture with **Bronze**, **Silver**, and **Gold** layers.
 2. **ETL Pipelines**: Extracting, transforming, and loading data from ERP and CRM source systems into the warehouse.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries and reporting.
-4. **Analytics & Reporting**: Creating SQL-based reports for actionable insights.
+4. **Exploratory Data Analysis (EDA)**: Performing initial data exploration and data quality checks to understand patterns, trends, and anomalies in sales data.
-5. **Exploratory Data Analysis (EDA)**: Performing initial data exploration and data quality checks to understand patterns, trends, and anomalies in sales data.
+5. **Advanced Analysis**: Conducting deeper analysis to evaluate sales performance, customer behavior, and product trends using SQL.
-6. **Advanced Analysis**: Conducting deeper analysis to evaluate sales performance, customer behavior, and product trends using SQL.
+6. **Analytics & Reporting**: Creating SQL-based reports and BI-ready datasets.
-7. **Analytics & Dashboards**: Building business-focused dashboards for **customers**, **products**, and **overall sales performance** to support data-driven decision-making.
+7. **Dashboards**: Building customer and product performance dashboards to support decision-making.

 ---